woodstone121/DeepCore/_posts/2017-05-12-Push_and_Pull.md

     # Calculate which tiles we need to download
     tiles_to_download = get_tile_indexes(image_origin, image_dimensions)

-    # define a closure that will be called on each downloaded tile
+    # Define a closure that will be called on each downloaded tile
     def on_tile(tile_coord, tile):
         # Figure out where the tile belongs
         image_rect = calculate_image_rect(tile_coord)